cloudmesh-community/fa18-523-70/paper/paper.md

 [@fa18-523-70-TowardsDataScience].
 Below is a very simple illustration of how recommender systems work in the context of an e-commerce site.

++@fig:SimpleRecommenderSystemAnalogy This is a basic snapshot of a recommender system.

 ![Simple Recommender System[@fa18-523-70-TowardsDataScience]](images/Picture1.jpg){#fig:SimpleRecommenderSystemAnalogy}